jrom876/UniformSeriesGenerator/README.md

  Sinking Fund, find A given F:

  A Sinking Fund is when you deposit a uniform series of amounts (A) to accumulate a desired future amount (F) by the end of period n.
+ This is the one you use to calculate the monthly loan payback amount.

 			A = F*(i/(((1+i)**n)-1))